 One of the key characteristics of the polymers which eventually define the overall performance and end use is their molecular weight and molecular architecture.
-Effective molecular weight characterisation enables the development of more efficient and advanced polymers, while at the same time helps with the quality control of the material before entering the market.
-The most important and accurate method for the characterisation of a polymer is the gel permeation chromatography (GPC) or size exclusion chromatography (SEC).
+Effective molecular weight characterisation helps in the development of more efficient and advanced polymers, and at the same time can support quality control of the material before entering the market.
+The most important and accurate method for the characterisation of a polymer is the gel permeation chromatography (GPC) or size exclusion chromatography (SEC) with selected detectors.

-Gel permeation chromatography (GPC) is a powerful analytical technique which enables the full characterization of the molecular weight distribution of a polymer material.
-The basic principle of the GPC is the size categorisation of the polymeric molecules which are dissolved in an appropriate solution.
+Gel permeation chromatography (GPC) is a powerful analytical technique which enables the full characterisation of the molecular weight distribution of a polymer material.
+The basic principle of the GPC is the size categorisation of the polymeric molecules which are dissolved in an appropriate solvent.

 During GPC analysis, the dissolved polymer is injected into a column with continually flowing stream of solvent.
 As the test material passes through the column, it flows through millions of highly porous particles, which are packed together in a column.
 The particles vary in size depending on the tested polymer.
 GPC analysis is also included in international standards such as ISO 13885-1 or ISO 13885-2, ASTM D6474, ASTM D5296, ASTM D6579 etc.

 GPC is widely used in the polymer manufacturing quality control, batch-to-batch variations, failure analysis and in the research and development.
-Impact Solutions is equipped with a state-of-the-art high temperature GPC machine from Agilent able to carry out molecular weight analysis in any polymer or plastic material.
+Impact Solutions is equipped with a state-of-the-art high temperature GPC machine from Agilent able to carry out molecular weight analysis on most polymers or plastic materials.

-More precisely, GPC techniques have been applied in a large-scale failure analysis project on polycarbonate (PC) parts, which were failing while in service.
+- Application as part of a large a large-scale failure analysis project on polycarbonate (PC) parts, which were failing while in service.
 The failures occurred due a “bad” batch production and due to the lack of quality control processes.
-Although the problem in the production line was fixed, the identification of the “bad” batch in order to be removed from the market would have been an impossible task without the GPC.
+Although the problem in the production line was fixed, the identification of the “bad” batch in order to remove from the market would have been an impossible task without the GPC.
 Molecular weight tests have been carried out on products collected from around the world and compared with the reference data (Figure below).
-As a result, the faulty parts have been identified and removed from service in time and in the most efficient way.
+As a result, the faulty parts have been identified and removed from service in time and with the most efficient way.

 For more information please contact us here.